Plugging Xanax | Dangers Of Rectal Alprazolam Use

 Side Effects Of Xanax Abuse

 Xanax works to depress the central nervous system in a similar manner as alcohol, but without the immediate cognitive effects.
 Xanax is typically prescribed as a treatment for anxiety disorders and insomnia.
 It creates a feeling of well-being by flooding the neurotransmitter receptors impacted by gamma-aminobutyric acid (GABA).
-When abused, Xanax may cause a range of physical and mental side effects.
+When misused, Xanax may cause a range of physical and mental side effects.

 Xanax side effects may include: